Skip to main content

 Invite bot to channels

-In Slack, open each channel where you want Bugzy to post.
+In Slack, open each channel where you want Bugzy to listen and respond.
 Click the channel name, go to Integrations > Add apps, and add the Bugzy app.
+Bugzy will automatically respond to relevant messages in these channels — no @mention required.

 The bot can only read and post in channels it has been explicitly invited to.
 Public channels can receive messages via chat:write.public without an invite, but adding the bot is recommended for full functionality.